camunda/camunda-docs/docs/guides/message-correlation.md

 title: Message Correlation
 ---

-Message correlation is a powerful feature in Zeebe.
+Message correlation is a powerful feature in Camunda Cloud.
 It allows you to target a running workflow with a state update from an external system asynchronously.

-This tutorial uses the JavaScript client, but it serves to illustrate message correlation concepts that are applicable to all language clients.
+This tutorial uses the [Node.js client](https://github.com/camunda-community-hub/zeebe-client-node-js), but it serves to illustrate message correlation concepts that are applicable to all language clients.

 We will use [Simple Monitor](https://github.com/camunda-community-hub/zeebe-simple-monitor) to inspect the running workflow state.
 Simple Monitor is a community-supported tool, and is not designed to be used in production - however, it is useful during development.